tavkeer/ChatAppFlutter/README.md

-# A Group Chatting Application using Flutter and Firebase
+# A Group Chatting Application using Flutter and Firebase.

 A new Flutter project.